 To ensure effective and efficient delivery of ITU-D’s mandate and programmatic work, essential administrative and operational functions will be prioritized.
 These foundational services enable smooth operations, enabling program teams to focus on delivering results.
 These services include among others:

-Communications
+Communications (with members, promoting activities, etc.)

 Fellowships